mark-watson/PythonAIBook/manuscript/SymbolicMath.md

-The two predicates round out the vocabulary. `is_num(e)` answers "is this a constant?" `contains_var(e, x)` answers "does the variable `x` occur anywhere in this tree?" — a structural question that drives the integration logic later, where deciding whether a multiplier is a constant *depends on whether it mentions the variable of integration*.
+The two predicates round out the vocabulary. `is_num(e)` answers "is this a constant?" `contains_var(e, x)` answers "does the variable `x` occur anywhere in this tree?", a structural question that drives the integration logic later, where deciding whether a multiplier is a constant *depends on whether it mentions the variable of integration*.
 The recursion is generic: for any non-leaf node, check the node's children (`e[1:]`).
-This pattern — a recursive walk that terminates at leaves — is the backbone of every function in the file.
+This pattern, a recursive walk that terminates at leaves, is the backbone of every function in the file.

 ---